FACRC-AgTrace/AATP/website/docs/guidance/ConformityTesting.md

 <Disclaimer />

+## Testing Services

+TO facilitate easy adoption and simple conformity self-assessments, AATP provides;

+* Some sample AATP credentials so that you can see what you should be creating or drop them into your oven verifier.
+* A reference implementaiton where you can manually enter data to create AATP comforming credentials
+* A test playground where you can drop credentials created from your system to test conformance with AATP.

+### Sample Credentials

+Please refer to the relevant specification page - for example [Livestock Passport Sample](http://localhost:3000/aatp/docs/specification/DigitalProductPassport#working-sample).
+Using the working sample, you can

+* See the human rendered version - and copy the rendering template embedded into the credential and modify it for your own use.
+* See the structured data by clicking the JSON tab
+* Download the full JWT/JOSE signed credential from the download tab and test it in your own verifier.

+### Reference Implementation

+The AATP reference implemntation can be used as a place to create test credentials or as open source code that you can embed into your application.

+* The online reference applicaiton is hosted at [AATP Reference App](https://aatp.showthething.com/).
+* Supporting Documentation is available from [UNTP test suite](https://uncefact.github.io/tests-untp/).
+* Freely available (GPL 3.0) code is available from the test suite site and also from the [UN VCkit repository](https://github.com/uncefact/project-vckit)

+### AATP Playground

+The AATP playground is an online hosted version of the test suite.
+Once you have built your early AATP implementation, drop your generated credentials into the playground service to test confomance with the specification and get hints about what to fix.

+Note - the AATP playground complete with AATP specific profile validation is under construction.
+In the meantime, use the [UNTP Playground](https://test.uncefact.org/untp-playground)

 ## Implementation Conformity Scope

 Governance applies not only to the development of AATP itself but also to the ecosystem of AATP implementers.
 A Livestock passport issued from a farm system should be discoverable and readable by a processor system without any specific system to system testing.
 To achieve such interoperability, AATP must provide a comprehensive conformity testing service that can provide confidence that, once any system has successfully completed testing, it will produce artifacts that are interoperable with any other system.